Southwestern-inspired steak salad

 - 1 small clove of garlic, minced

-- heat your grill or grill pan (I used this one) on high heat until hot. take the steak and brush off the garlic, and then place on the grill for 3-4 minutes on each side. ***this results in a medium rare on the side of rare on a thick cut of meat. for a more cooked steak, do 5-6 minutes.
+- Heat your grill or grill pan (I used this one) on high heat until hot.
+Take the steak and brush off the garlic, then place on the grill for 3-4 minutes on each side.
+Note: This results in a medium rare on the side of rare on a thick cut of meat.
+For a more cooked steak, do 5-6 minutes.

-- remove steak from heat and let it rest for at least 5 minutes. again, if you're impatient / don't have time, you can skip.
+- Remove steak from heat and let it rest for at least 5 minutes.
+Again, if you're impatient/don't have time, you can skip this.